-We have audited the accompanying financial report of Cobold Metals Limited (the Company), which comprises the consolidated statement of financial position as at 30 June 2019, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the period then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the Company and the consolidated entity, comprising the Company and the entities it controlled at the year's end or from time to time during the financial year.
+We have audited the accompanying financial report, of Cobold Metals Limited (the Company), which comprises the consolidated statement of financial position as at 30 June 2020, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the company and the consolidated entity, comprising the company and entities it controls at year end or from time to time during the financial year.

-In our opinion the financial report of Cobold Metals Limited is in accordance with the Corporations Act 2001, including:
+In our opinion the financial report of the Company is in accordance with the Corporations Act 2001, including:

-- a) Giving a true and fair view of the consolidated entity's financial position as at 30 June 2019 and of its performance for the period ended on that date; and - b) Complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a) Giving a true and fair view of the Company's financial position as at 30 June 2020 and of its performance for the year ended on that date; and - b) Complying with Australian Accounting Standards and the Corporations Regulations 2001.